singingplayer/pyqt5_slider_captcha/Readme.md

 # pyqt5_slider_captcha
-a slider captcha in cd pyqt5
+a slider captcha in pyqt5

 # how to run
 ```